yagizalkilic/multi_robot_path_planning/README.md

 - algorithm_test: simulates paths and schedules robots.

+- turtle_teleporter_publisher:  generates turtles from turtlesim library, generates paths for the turtles, and calculates schedules for the paths.

+- turtle_teleporter_subscriber: makes the turtles follow their paths in the given schedule, teleports the turtles using turtlesim teleport service.

-    - Steps to run the turtle simulation:
+    - Steps to run the turtle simulation(if you wish to run teleporter use turtle_teleporter_publisher and turtle_teleporter_subscriber instead):

       - In a new terminal run: roscore
       - In a new terminal run: rosrun turtlesim turtlesim_node